Henry Cabot Lodge: Immigration

 Lodge was a vocal proponent of immigration restrictions, for a number of reasons.
-In the late 19th and early 20th centuries, significant numbers of immigrants, primarily from Eastern and Southern Europe, were migrating to industrial centers in the USA.
+In the late 19th and early 20th centuries, significant numbers of immigrants, primarily from Eastern and Southern Europe, were migrating to industrial centers in the United States.
 Lodge argued that unskilled foreign labor was undermining the standard of living for American workers, and that a mass influx of uneducated immigrants would result in social conflict and national decline.

-His position was also influenced by his racist beliefs.
 In a May 1891 article on Italian immigration, Lodge expressed his concern that immigration by "the races who have peopled the United States" was declining, while "the immigration of people removed from us in race and blood" was on the rise.
-He considered northern Italians superior candidates for immigration to southern Italians, not only because they tended to be better educated, had a higher standard of living, and had a "higher capacity for skilled work," but because they were more "Teutonic" than their southern counterparts, whose immigration he sought to restrict.
+He considered northern Italians superior candidates for immigration to southern Italians, not only because they tended to be better educated, had a higher standard of living, and had a "higher capacity for skilled work", but because they were more "Teutonic" than their southern counterparts, whose immigration he sought to restrict.

-Lodge was a supporter of "100% Americanism," a common theme in the nativist movement of the era.
+Lodge was a supporter of "100% Americanism", a common theme in the nativist movement of the era.
 In an address to the New England Society of Brooklyn in 1888, Lodge stated:

 Let every man honor and love the land of his birth and the race from which he springs and keep their memory green.
 It is a pious and honorable duty.
 But let us have done with British-Americans and Irish-Americans and German-Americans, and so on, and all be Americans ...
 If a man is going to be an American at all let him be so without any qualifying adjectives; and if he is going to be something else, let him drop the word American from his personal description.